 - 4 cups vegetable broth

-- 2 Tablespoons tamari (or soy sauce if not gluten-free)
+- 2 tablespoons tamari (GF) or soy sauce

-- 3 Tablespoons arrowroot starch or corn starch
+- 2 tablespoons arrowroot starch or corn starch

 - Combine the porcinis and rosemary in a small bowl.
 Bring 1 cup of water to a boil, and pour into the bowl.
 Steep for 20 minutes.